Your Credit Score

-Landlords have many legally required responsibilities around safety and the condition of the property that they must adhere to.
+Landlords have many legal responsibilities around safety and the condition of the property that they must adhere to.

 Common landlord problems include:

-Landlords have a responsibility to you as their tenant and their property.
+Landlords have a responsibility to maintain their property and provide you, as their tenant, with a safe living environment.
 Failure to ensure that they are fulfilling these responsibilities can mean fines by governing bodies.

 Speak to your landlord directly